What is mindfulness?

 How are mindfulness and yoga related?

-In practice, yoga teaches mindfulness when we become the observer of what we are noticing in our bodies and minds during a pose or transition.
-When your yoga teacher cues you to notice sensation, alignment, breath, and thoughts during class, he or she is cultivating the state of mindfulness.
-This is what makes the practice of yoga different than other physical sports/disciplines — you are learning to move with conscious awareness, and you are learning the skill of shifting your attention away from the unconscious mind-chatter to that of the observer, present to all that is happening in your mind-body from moment to moment.
+Yoga teaches mindfulness each class when we become the observer of what we are noticing in our bodies and minds during a pose or transition.
+When your yoga teacher cues you to notice sensation, alignment, breath, and thoughts during class, she or he is cultivating the state of mindfulness.
+This is what makes the practice of yoga different than other physical sports/disciplines – you are learning to move with conscious awareness, and you are learning the skill of shifting your attention away from the unconscious mind-chatter to that of the observer, present to all that is happening in your mind-body from moment to moment.

 What is meditation?

 Look up the definition of meditation and you’ll get a lot of different answers.
-That is because meditation has become a catch word to describe many different practices ranging from contemplation, to concentration, to even fantasizing/daydreaming (which it is not).
-Most commonly, meditation means the act of giving your attention to only one thing in order to work on the mind.
-In a true meditation practice a specific procedure is followed in order to produce transformational results in some way, such as the development of concentration, emotional positivity, self-knowledge, calm, or spiritual growth.
+That is because within the practice of meditation there are many different styles and techniques.
+Most commonly, meditation means the act of giving your attention to only one thing in order to focus or affect the mind.
+Generally, a meditation practice follows a specific procedure to produce transformational results in some way, such as the development of concentration, emotional positivity, self-knowledge, calm, or spiritual growth.

 Also, among the many forms of meditation, the process varies – some use an object or a sensation to fix the attention to, while others use chants and mantras (sometimes having a religious connection).
 There are also guided or content-directed meditations with the focus of achieving a certain state of being or emotion, e.g. cultivating a state of loving kindness or relaxation.

 One of the most simple forms of meditation, and the one I am choosing to highlight in this blog, is Mindfulness Meditation; it is secular, well-defined, and researched with proven benefits.
-Although it can be done as part of a yoga class, it is it’s own separate thing without the need of any yoga posture.
 Mindfulness meditation uses the process of sustained focus, specifically by focusing your full attention on your breath as it flows in and out of your body.
 Here are the steps: